A birds-eye view of a whale shark swimming in shallow water

 Do sharks lay eggs?

-A huge variety of animals produce eggs.
-These help to protect and provide for offspring as they develop.
+Lots of animals produce eggs.
+These protect and provide for offspring as they develop.

 There are over 500 species of shark living in waters around the world and the majority give birth to live young.
 The remainder are oviparous, meaning they lay eggs.

 Empty shark-egg cases occasionally wash up on coastlines around the world, including in Britain.
-They look quite different to the traditional idea of an egg.
+You may have found some of these strange pouches when you’ve been to the beach.
+If you have, you’ll know that they look quite different to a chicken egg, for example.

 A small shark embryo and yolk sac seen thorugh a transparent egg case

-Sharks and rays are fishes with skeletons made of cartilage, grouped together in the class Chondrichthyes.
-Their egg cases are sometimes referred to as mermaid's purses, and occasionally as Devil's purses.
+Sharks and rays are fishes with skeletons made of cartilage.
+Their egg cases are sometimes referred to as mermaid’s purses, and occasionally as Devil’s purses.

-The egg is a capsule that contains a developing animal and a yolk sac which the young gets its nutrition from.
-A capsule usually houses one embryo, but in some species there are multiple embryos per egg case.
+The egg is a capsule that contains a developing animal and a yolk sac that the young gets its nutrition from.
+Each capsule usually houses one embryo, but in some species there are multiple embryos per egg case.

 Some cases have long tendrils that help them to attach to seaweed or rocky seafloors.
 This makes it less likely that the egg will be washed away by ocean currents.